mate-academy/jv-program-common-mistakes/java-core/junit/lambda-calc.md

 ```
 assertThrows(ExpectedException.class, () -> object.methodUnderTest(inputParams);
 ```
-* Try to avoid complex if else and switch case constructions that will make your code less flexible.
+* Try to avoid complex if else constructions.
+Better use switch case for this task.
 * Don't forget about proper access modifiers for your classes and for all of their components (this applies to test classes as well).
 * Don’t return null when you receive an unexpected operator, it’s a bad practice.
 Let’s throw an exception.
 * Check your code for coverage with tests, expected coverage should be 90%+.
 [How to run](https://www.jetbrains.com/help/idea/running-test-with-coverage.html#run-config-with-coverage)